bjpop/pdb_add_chain/README.md

 Pdb_add_chain returns the following exit status values:

 * 0: The program completed successfully.
 * 1: File I/O error.
-This can occur if at least one of the input FASTA files cannot be opened for reading.
+This can occur if at least one of the input PDB files cannot be opened for reading.
 This can occur because the file does not exist at the specified path, or pdb_add_chain does not have permission to read from the file.
 * 2: A command line error occurred.
 This can happen if the user specifies an incorrect command line argument.
 In this circumstance pdb_add_chain will also print a usage message to the standard error device (stderr).